pullreminders/enterprise/README.md

 1. Create a Slack app by going to https://api.slack.com/apps and clicking "Create New App"
 2. Name the app "Pull Reminders" and set the "Development Slack Workspace" to your team's workspace
-3. Set the app icon to https://pullreminders.com/app-icon.png
+3. Set the app icon to the [image provided in this repo](./icon.png)
 4. Next, go to the "OAuth & Permissions" tab and select the following scopes:

     ```